Christian M. 7 min read

 Mobile broadband

-Mobile business broadband that uses 5G and other cellular networks is vital for safe remote working.
-It ensures your employees have their own network when travelling, avoiding public Guest WiFi and other security pitfalls.
+It ensures employees have their network when travelling, avoiding public guest WiFi and other security pitfalls.
 However, wireless cellular networks are not infallible, and the portability of mobile devices also increases their vulnerability.
-Here are mobile-specific risks and how to avoid them:

 WeaknessDescriptionSecurity Considerations